ASO BY CATEGORY

 App Store Optimization for games

 Don’t chase "game".
-Rank for the genre + theme + mechanic terms players actually search (e.g. "merge puzzle", "idle tycoon", "match 3"), and win the install with icon and first-screenshot creative — in games, art converts.
+Rank for the genre + theme + mechanic terms players actually search (e.g. "merge puzzle", "idle tycoon", "match 3"), and win the install with icon and first-screenshot creative, which carries more weight in games than the copy does.

-- Compound genre + theme + mechanic terms ("merge puzzle", "idle tycoon", "farm city builder") are where game discovery actually happens and are far more winnable.
+• Compound genre + theme + mechanic terms ("merge puzzle", "idle tycoon", "farm city builder") are where game discovery actually happens and are far more winnable.

-- On iOS, place genre/theme terms in the title, subtitle, and 100-character keyword field (Apple doesn’t index the description); on Google Play also use the short and long description.
+• On iOS, place genre/theme terms in the title, subtitle, and 100-character keyword field (Apple doesn’t index the description); on Google Play also use the short and long description.

-Keywords: genre, theme, and mechanic — not "game"
+Keywords: genre, theme, and mechanic, not "game"

 Game search is dominated by genre and sub-genre language.
-Players type the mechanic or fantasy they want — "merge", "idle", "tycoon", "match 3", "roguelike", "tower defense", "puzzle", "io" — often combined with a theme ("farm", "city", "zombie", "anime").
+Players type the mechanic or fantasy they want ("merge", "idle", "tycoon", "match 3", "roguelike", "tower defense", "puzzle", "io"), often combined with a theme ("farm", "city", "zombie", "anime").
 These compound genre-and-theme terms are where game discovery actually happens, and they’re far more winnable and higher-intent than the saturated single words.
 Building your title and keyword field around the precise genre + theme of your game is the core of game ASO.

 Creative does most of the conversion work